tony-aw/tinycodet/README.md

   simultaneously avoiding the disadvantage of attaching functions from a package globally.

-Moreover, `tinyoperators` extends this functionality to also work on **sourced modules**.
+Moreover, `tinyoperations` extends this functionality to also work on **sourced modules**.

-Just to clarify: I am not claiming this import system provided in the `tinyoperators` package is always the best system or whatever.
+Just to clarify: I am not claiming this import system provided in the `tinyoperations` package is always the best system or whatever.
 This is just another option provided, just like the `import` and `box` packages provide their own alternative import systems.
-Please feel free to completely ignore this section if you prefer using `library()` :-)
+Please feel free to completely ignore this section if you’re really adamant on attaching packages using `library()`/`require()` :-)

-This section of the Read-Me is rather lengthy, so I will start with a super quick example code using `tinyoperator`’s import system:
+This section of the Read-Me is rather lengthy, so I will start with a super quick example code using `tinyoperations`’s import system:

 ``` r
 import_as( # loading "dplyr" + its foreign exports + "powerjoin" under alias "dr."